Lines, Quadrics, and Cremona Transformations in Two-View Geometry: Abstract

 \section{Abstract}

-Given $7 \leq k \leq 9$ points $(x_i,y_i) \in \PP^2 \times \PP^2$, we characterize rank deficiency of the $k \times 9$ matrix $Z_k$ with rows $x_i^\top \otimes y_i^\top$, in terms of the geometry of the point sets $\{x_i\}$ and $\{y_i\}$.
-This problem arises in the conditioning of certain well-known reconstruction algorithms in computer vision, but has surprising connections to classical algebraic geometry via the interplay of quadric surfaces, cubic curves and Cremona transformations.
-The characterization of rank deficiency of $Z_k$, when $k \leq 6$, was completed in \cite{rankdrop1}.
+Given $k$ points $(x_i,y_i) \in \PP^2 \times \PP^2$, we characterize rank deficiency of the $k \times 9$ matrix $Z_k$ with rows $x_i^\top \otimes y_i^\top$ in terms of the geometry of the point configurations $\{x_i\}$ and $\{y_i\}$.
+In~\cite{rankdrop1} we presented results for the cases $k\le 6$.
+In this paper we deal with the remaining cases $k=7,8$ and $9$.
+The results involve the interplay of quadric surfaces, cubic curves and Cremona transformations \cite{rankdrop1}.